-Major Core Course Objectives (\ indicates meets critical thinking outcome)
+Major Core Course Objectives ( indicates meets critical thinking outcome)

 - 1. Define economics and explain its relation to the other social sciences. - 2.
-Define free market capitalism and explain its characteristics.\ - 3.
+Define free market capitalism and explain its characteristics. - 3.
 Define supply and demand.
 Explain how supply and demand determines price in a market.
-Develop and use graphs in the explanation.\ - 4.
-Define and explain elasticity.\ https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-winter-2012-semester/syllabus-hfcc-bec152-w12/
+Develop and use graphs in the explanation. - 4.
+Define and explain elasticity.

+by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-152-99-prin-of-micro-economics-summer-2012/

 - 5. Explain production and cost theory.
-Develop and use graphs in the explanation.\ - 6.
+Develop and use graphs in the explanation. - 6.
 Define market structure.
 Discuss the different types of market structure.
-Develop and use graphs in the discussion.\ - 7.
-Discuss regulation of markets and antitrust policies.\ - 8.
-Differentiate between factor and product markets.\ - 9.
-Discuss market failure and externalities.\ - 10.
-Define and discuss absolute and comparative advantage.\
+Develop and use graphs in the discussion. - 7.
+Discuss regulation of markets and antitrust policies. - 8.
+Differentiate between factor and product markets. - 9.
+Discuss market failure and externalities. - 10.
+Define and discuss absolute and comparative advantage.